 The compact size and industry-leading power-to-weight ratio means our robots can go where other machines can’t.
 A 2,183-pound (990-kilogram) Brokk 110 can easily access areas with low floor loads where even skid steers are deemed too heavy, allowing contractors to bring safe, efficient mechanical demolition to projects that previously required large crews with handheld tools.
 With the increased efficiency, companies can maximize worker utilization and take on more projects.

 Electric operation also opens up new revenue opportunities for remote-controlled demolition contractors.
-With this option, they can take on projects where emissions present a major challenge, such as basements, bank vaults, parking garages, tunnels, mining and other underground applications.
+With this option, they can take on projects where emissions present a major challenge, including occupied spaces, basements, parking garages, bank vaults, tunnels, mining and other underground applications.

 But, you can only do these jobs if you can get your equipment there.
 Here again, demolition robots can offer a competitive edge.
-Due to their small size, some Brokk models easily fit in a passenger elevator or through a standard door.
+With four models less than 31 inches wide, some Brokk demolition machines easily fit in a passenger elevator or through a standard door.
 Elevator out of commission?
 No problem.
-The precision and maneuverability of our machines means you can “walk” them up a flight of stairs if necessary.
+The precision and maneuverability of our machines means you can “walk” them up or down a flight of stairs if necessary.
 No matter where the job takes you, there’s a Brokk model that can get you there.

 The productivity of a Brokk over handheld methods is undeniable.
 In most cases, a Brokk and a single operator can get the job done faster, safer and more cost-efficiently than traditional manual methods.
-But contractors have also found a Brokk with the right combination of attachments can replace multiple pieces of equipment on the jobsite — including mini-excavators, XX and YY.
+But contractors have also found a Brokk with the right combination of attachments can replace multiple pieces of equipment on the jobsite — including excavators, skid steers and hand tools.
 Some customers have even gone as far as comparing it to a “Swedish Army Knife.”

 While breakers will always be the go-to tool for demolition applications, Brokk offers a number of other attachments to maximize efficiency.
-Concrete cutters, drum cutters, grapples, buckets, planers and many more allow contractors to perform a number of tasks with a single machine.
+Crushers, drum cutters, grapples, buckets, planers and many more allow contractors to perform a number of tasks with a single machine.